 Organizations falling within the shared ownership rules (two or more companies with a joint owner) are considered applicable to large employers under section 4980H.
 Each ALE member must file an information return with the IRS and furnish a statement to its full-time employees using its own EIN.

 Employers who provide health coverage through an insured health plan (fully insured) but have fewer than 50 FTEs, are exempt from reporting requirements.

 Not all employers with fewer than 50 FTEs are exempt from the filing requirements.
 An employer with fewer than 50 FTEs who provide employer-sponsored self-insured health coverage is held to the exact reporting requirements as ALEs.

 Start Tracking Now

-The information reporting requirements under section 6055/6056 of the Internal Revenue Code, enacted by the ACA, took effect in 2014, but transitional relief made 2014 reporting voluntary.
-However, 2015 data for 2016 reporting for all ALEs is mandatory.
-This includes non-profit organizations and government entities (including federal, state, local, and Indian tribal governments).
+Under section 6055/6056 of the Internal Revenue Code, enacted by the ACA, the information reporting requirements took effect in 2014, but transitional relief made 2014 reporting voluntary.
+However, 2015 data for 2016 reporting for all ALEs are mandatory.
+This includes non-profit organizations and government entities (federal, state, local, and Indian tribal governments).
 Employers shouldn’t let the 2016 date lull them into believing they have the rest of the year to get processes in place; they don’t.
-Employers need to act now, putting in place processes to track and gather the information needed to meet the IRS and employee reporting requirement deadlines early in 2016.
+Employers need to act now, putting processes to track and gather the information needed to meet the IRS and employee reporting requirement deadlines early in 2016.

 IRS Information Required